Drax offers an exciting work experience for students at school or college in years 10-13 (England) or S4-6 (Scotland).

 Not in all instances, however if an interview is required to assess your suitability, these will take place over the phone during January/February each year.

 Would I get a report/reference from my work placement?

 Most schools will ask students to complete a report book during their placement.
 Often, schools will visit Drax mid-placement to see how their student is progressing.
 References can be provided on request and a certificate will be issued upon successful completion of both parts of the placement.

 What happens if we receive too many applications?

-Applications are assessed on an individual basis and are dependent on the departments that our business is offering placements in a given year.
+Applications are assessed on an individual basis and are dependent on the site, and departments that our business is offering placements, each year.
 Therefore, it is important that students apply online as soon as the placement is advertised.
 Where possible, we like to ensure that students are matched with a placement in their area of interest.

 What is the dress code while on a placement?